Program-Arcana/dungeon-rpg/README.md

 make
 ```

-Run the program with the following command:
+Start the game with the following command:
 ```bash
 ./rpg
 ```